Karl Stirner: Career

-In 1982, Stirner moved to Brooklyn, New York and opened the Stirner-Unangst Gallery in New York City.
-Stirner then relocated to Easton, Pennsylvania in 1983, where he spent the rest of his life.
-Stirner moved into a former warehouse and sewing factory at 230 Ferry Street in Easton, Pennsylvania and went on to open the Karl Stirner Gallery, art and dance studios, and commercial spaces.
+In 1982, Stirner moved to Brooklyn, New York City, where he opened the Stirner-Unangst Gallery.
+In 1983, Stirner relocated to Easton, Pennsylvania in 1983, where he spent the rest of his life.
+Stirner moved into a former warehouse and sewing factory at 230 Ferry Street in Easton, and went on to open the Karl Stirner Gallery, art and dance studios, and commercial spaces.
 His purchase of an old industrial building on Ferry Street marked the beginning of the "Easton Experiment" in 1982, which then turned into The Easton Arts Building.
 Over the next 17 years, Stirner dedicated his time to revitalizing the arts scene in Easton.

 Between 1985 and 2013, Stirner's work was shown in Cedar Crest College (1985), the University of Connecticut Health Center (1987), Fairleigh Dickinson University (1900), The Gallery at the State Theater Center for the Arts in Easton, Pennsylvania (1993), the Grounds for Sculpture show in Hamilton Township, New Jersey (1995), Everhart Museum in Scranton, Pennsylvania (1999), the Allentown Art Museum (2000 and 2006), James A. Michener Art Museum (2001 and 2013), First International Steel and Iron Sculpture Festival in Kaohsiung (2002), the Janos Pannonius Museum in Pécs, Hungary (2002), the Pratt Institute Sculpture Park (2004), Tufts University Art Gallery (2005), the American Art Festival in Genoa, Italy (2008), and the Payne Gallery at Moravian College (2013).